alvinlazz/alvinlaz96/README.md

 🌱 &nbsp;I'm on track for learning more about Linux Stuffs, and Cloud Architecture.\
 ✍️ &nbsp;In my free time, I'm Playing Games & Drawing Pictures.\
 💬 &nbsp;Feel free to reach out to me for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at alvinlaz96@yahoo.com!
+✉️ &nbsp;You can shoot me an email at alvin@seatec.uu.me!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé]() for more details about me.
 I'm open to feedback and suggestions!

 ### 🛠 &nbsp;Tech Stack